 Managing Interactions

-As your dog is learning how to appropriately interact with people, especially if they are fearful or distrustful, you’ll want to closely manage all interactions your dog has with people.
+As your dog is learning how to appropriately interact with people, especially if they’re fearful or distrustful, you’ll want to closely manage all interactions your dog has with people.
 Keep your dog leashed when out or when people are coming into your home.
-Always give your dog opportunities to opt-out of the training if they become overwhelmed or over stimulated.
+Always give your dog opportunities to opt out of training if they become overwhelmed or overstimulated.

-If you know you won’t be able to give your dog your full attention or you think a public interaction will be too much for your dog, it’s perfectly find to leave them home.
-Additionally, If the situation is too stressful in your home you can crate your dog or secure them in another area of your home.
-For a distraction, you can give your dog a food-stuffed toy or interactive game in their safe area while an unfamiliar person is at your home.
+If you know you won’t be able to give your dog your full attention, it’s perfectly find to leave them at home.
+Additionally, if the situation is too stressful in your home, you can crate your dog or secure them in another area of your home.
+For a distraction, you can give your dog a treat-dispensing toy or interactive game in their safe area.

 You are your dog’s advocate.
 If you have a dog who isn’t excited about meeting new people, it’s always OK to tell strangers your dog doesn’t want to say hello.
-This can have a positive training impact as it helps build your dog’s trust in you to not allow other people to make them uncomfortable.
+This can even have a positive training impact.
+You can build your dog’s trust in you by not allowing other people to make them uncomfortable.

 Don’t Punish Your Dog

 Working with your dog through their fear or discomfort around people can be stressful and overwhelming.
 It’s important not to punish your dog during training or for any their reactions to people.
 Punishing behaviors like barking or growling won’t change how your dog feels about the person who triggered the reaction.
 Instead, it’s just suppressing the behavior.
-This can be dangerous as you suppress early warning signs of discomfort, it can lead to an escalation of the unwanted behavior.
+This can be dangerous since suppressing early warning signs of discomfort can lead to an escalation of the unwanted behavior.
 For example, if you punish a dog for growling, it increases the likelihood they might bite the next time.

 Getting Support

-If you’re struggling with supporting a dog who is shy, anxious, or otherwise uncomfortable around strangers, it’s always a good idea get support from a qualified and experienced trainer in your local area.
-If your dog has ever bitten someone or you are concerned your dog could bite someone, start working with a trainer first instead of trying to work on these behaviors on your own.
+If you’re struggling with supporting a dog who is shy, anxious, or otherwise uncomfortable around strangers, it’s always a good idea get support from a qualified and experienced trainer.
+If your dog has ever bitten someone or you’re concerned your dog could bite someone, start working with a trainer first instead of trying to work on these behaviors on your own.

-A trainer will be able to help evaluate your dog’s behavior, and if necessary support you with muzzle training for everyone’s safety.
-Make sure to find a trainer who uses positive reinforcement training techniques who will be able to support you with helping your dog to make those positive connections when engaging with people.
+A trainer will be able to help evaluate your dog’s behavior, and, if necessary support you with muzzle training.
+Make sure to find a trainer who uses positive reinforcement training techniques.
+They can help support you with helping your dog to make those positive connections with strangers.